 C++ Multiple Inheritance Example

-Let us take a simple example to illustrate the multiple inheritance in C++.
+Let's consider a straightforward example to demonstrate the concept of multiple inheritance in C++.

 Example